AminHajian/SQL-Project/README.md

 ### Order of doing this project:
 1. Drawing the ER diagram including the entities and the relationships between them along with the corresponding attributes
-2. Preparing the interface model corresponding to the ER diagram
+2. Preparing the relational diagram.
 3. Writing algebraic expressions of the interfaces corresponding to the assigned questions
 4. Database designed with SQL commands
 5. Writing queries corresponding to the requested questions